 Work in progress

-The GCI has begun this phase of research work with: 1) a review of relevant publications and articles (which present theoretical frameworks, methodologies, and guidelines, and include assessment documents and case studies); 2) an electronic survey of heritage professionals, which will provide information on current problems they facing in the preservation of historic cities; and 3) the convening of an experts meeting.
+The GCI has begun this phase of research work with: 1) a review of relevant publications and articles (which present theoretical frameworks, methodologies, and guidelines, and include assessment documents and case studies); 2) an electronic survey of heritage professionals, which will provide information on current problems they facing in the preservation of historic cities; and 3) the convening of an experts meeting, held in March 2009.

 GCI research commenced with an examination of international charters and of the evolving concept of the preservation of historic cities and ensembles; in addition, GCI staff examined the current body of academic and professional literature, reviewed applicable case studies, and compiled a list of relevant organizations.
 A survey of heritage professionals and decision makers on the current problems they are facing in the preservation of historic cities was also conducted.
 Case studies have been particularly insightful in detailing the successes and failures of conservation efforts—or the results of the absence of such efforts—in historic cities and urban settlements.